dax2367/SQL-Samples/README.md

 # SQL-Samples

-Just as the name suggests this repository was created to show samples of SQL.
+This repository was created to show samples of SQL.